Medically reviewed by Drugs.com. Last updated on Jun 29, 2020.

 Local: Local inflammation (male 71%; female 63%), local pruritus (female 65%; male 50%)

-<1% (Limited to important or life-threatening): Dermal ulcer, hematuria, insomnia, local hemorrhage, localized edema, localized vesiculation, pain, skin tenderness, tingling of skin, xeroderma
+<1%, postmarketing, and/or case reports: Body odor, dermal ulcer, dizziness, hematuria, insomnia, local hemorrhage, localized edema, localized vesiculation, pain, skin tenderness, tingling of skin, vomiting, xeroderma

 Concerns related to adverse effects: